Living in Indonesia, A Site for Expatriates

 • Myalgia (muscular aches and pains)

-• The paroxysm begins with a period of shivering and chills, which lasts for approximately 1-2 hours, and is followed by a high fever.
+• Paroxysms (a period of shivering and chills lasting for 1-2 hours, followed by a high fever)

 • Anorexia and lethargy